CDP use cases: From marketing and CRM to the enterprise

 Features of a campaign management CRM system include:

-This type of CRM solution is useful if your achieving business goals depends on longer sales cycles and long-term relationships, as opposed to short sales cycles.
+This type of CRM solution is useful if achieving your business goals depends on longer sales cycles and long-term relationships, as opposed to short sales cycles.

 Learn how customer data platforms have evolved beyond marketing to provide a deeper view of the customer for better CX and bottom-line benefits.